-The Classic Inca Trail trek Machupicchu is listed as one of the best in the world due to the beauty of archaeological wealth, flora and fauna that exists throughout the route to Machu Picchu.
+The Classic Inca Trail to Machupicchu is listed as one of the best in the world due to the beauty of archaeological wealth, flora and fauna that exists throughout the route to Machu Picchu.
 The Inca Trail is one of the most well-known and popular treks in the world, 4 days walking around the original paved Inca pathways.

-Walk through typical andean valleys, grasslands, cloud forests, visit ancient Inca ruins along the way.
-Finally we will arrive to the lost city of the Machupicchu Incas, our experienced guides will guide you through safe areas.
+Walk through typical andean valleys, grasslands and cloud forests visiting the ancient Inca ruins along the way.
+Finally, we will arrive to the lost city of the Incas Machu Picchu, our experienced guides will guide you through safe areas.

 - Starting Altitude - 2720m / 8920 ft.

 - Highest Altitude - 4217m / 13,780 ft (Day 2).